Nizao: Covacasa residential

 The gated community of Covacasa Nizao is located at the beach.
-Villa's with beautiful seaview over the Caribbean sea.
+Villa's with beautiful seaview over the Caribbean Sea.
 The beach is accessible for the residents of Covacasa.

 History

-Nizao was an original settlement of Canary Islands immigrant families to the northeast of Don Gregorio Gonsales sugar mill (the actual town of Don Gregorio) and to the south of Zapote Plantation sugar mill (El Zapotal as for today) an on the hill overseeing the Nizao river and the Caribbean sea.
+Nizao was an original settlement of Canary Islands immigrant families to the northeast of Don Gregorio Gonsales sugar mill (the actual town of Don Gregorio) and to the south of Zapote Plantation sugar mill (El Zapotal as for today) on the hill overseeing the Nizao river and the Caribbean Sea.

 Late in the 19th century, the top of Nizao hill become a battlefield due to the confrontation of the militants of the two bloody Dominican political parties, Los Bolos (tailless) and Coludos (long tail).
 This battle took place around the El Tamarindo (tamarind tree) on Juan Pablo Duarte square.

 Education

 The City of Nizao has two schools: one elementary school (escuela primaria) and one high school (liceo).
 Both schools were housed in the same facility called Aliro Paulino Elementary and Aliro Paulino High School.
 Aliro Paulino was a personal teacher of Rafael Leónidas Trujillo's family.
 He was originally from Don Gregorio.

 Aliro Paulino High School, today Lucila Mojica high School, was an evening school that operated in the Aliro Paulino Elementary school from 1978 to the year 2000 when its new facility opened its doors at the corner of Maximo Gomez and Gaston F Deligne (southbound) streets.

 The nearest and best international schools in the Caribbean are in Santo Domingo, which is half an hour by the new highway.
-The Saint George school (international IB program), The Carol Morgan school and The new Horizon school are on top of the list.
+The Saint George school (international IB program), The Carol Morgan school and the new Horizon school are on top of the list.

 Sports

 Nizao lacks major sport facilities.
 The only basketball and volleyball courts are those of rough concrete located at the public schools' estates. they were often open in the afternoon for the public, but those sports are no longer played in Nizao.

 Like the whole Dominican Republic, baseball is the king sport.
 Nizao has a baseball field that has been under construction since the last 20 years.

-Nizao has produced a huge number of professional baseball players, among them, Efrain Valdez, Julio Valdez, Rafael Valdez, Felix Perdomo, Carlos Valdez, Sandi Santiago, Wilson Valdez, Deivi Cruz, Rafael Cruz, Vladimir Guerrero, Wilton Guerrero, Jesus Sanchez, Ketel Marte and more prospects navigating through the Baseball Minor Leagues farm system.
+Nizao has produced a huge number of professional baseball players, among them, Efrain Valdez, Julio Valdez, Rafael Valdez, Felix Perdomo, Carlos Valdez, Sandi Santiago, Wilson Valdez, Deivi Cruz, Rafael Cruz, Oneil Cruz, Vladimir Guerrero, Wilton Guerrero, Jesus Sanchez, Ketel Marte and more prospects navigating through the Baseball Minor Leagues farm system.